-Online conferences have provided open access conference presentations and commentary to thousands of participants all over the world for over a decade-and at a small fraction of the cost of their traditional conference counterparts.
-Like previous online philosophy conferences, Minds online participants viewed their experience favorably (Buckner, Byrd, & Schwenkler, 2015b).
+over a decade-and at a small fraction of the cost of their traditional conference counterparts.
+Like previous online philosophy conferences, Minds Online participants viewed their experience favorably.
 Further, the Minds Online conference managed to-among other achievements-represent some underrepresented groups at least as well as they were represented in the profession at the time.
-Of course, there are still many opportunities to improve the methods and results of online conferences with new innovations as well as past innovations (Calzavarini & Viola, under review).
-For example, online conference organizers might attract more submissions by offering presenters the option of publishing in a special issue of a respected journal after revising their paper according to the commentary received during the conference (e.g., Brown, 2013).
+Of course, there are still many opportunities to improve the methods and results of online conferences with new innovations as well as past innovations.
+For example, online conference organizers might attract more submissions by offering presenters the option of publishing in a special issue of a respected journal after revising their paper according to the commentary received during the conference.
 Further innovation and research should investigate these opportunities to improve online conferences.

-Further, there are opportunities to improve conferences more generally.
-While the nature of benefits of online conferences and traditional conferences are fundamentally different, there may be ways to design both traditional and online conferences to get the best of both models.
-For those interested in organizing online conferences, the present chapter provides some historical context, replicable methods, and empirical data about the results.
-Those interested in continuing with the traditional conference model may still improve traditional conferences by adopting online conferences' innovations in reviewing, commenting, scheduling, and more.
+There are also opportunities to improve conferences more generally.
+While the benefits of online conferences and traditional conferences are fundamentally different, there may be ways to design both traditional and online conferences to get the best of both models.
+For those interested in organizing online conferences, the present chapter provides some historical context, replicable methods and empirical data about the results.
+Those interested in continuing with the traditional conference model may still improve traditional conferences by adopting online conferences' innovations in reviewing, commenting, scheduling and more.
 Of course, which methods are most likely to achieve desirable outcomes is an empirical question.
-So the path to improving conferences-online or otherwise-involves more conference organizing and more data collection, analysis, and publication.
-However, motivating scholars' to provide this service to their profession might require incentives and support from professional institutions that have yet to be widely adopted in academia (Brown, 2018).
+So the path to improving conferences online or otherwise-involves more conference organizing, more data collection, more analysis and more publications thereof.
+However, motivating scholars to provide this service to their profession might require incentives and support from professional institutions that have yet to be widely adopted in academia.53